magento/knowledge-base/src/troubleshooting/general/ece-tools-and-patch-update-errors-magento-commerce-cloud-2.2.x.-2.3.x.md

 ---
-title: ECE-Tools and patch update errors Magento Commerce Cloud 2.2.x., 2.3.x
+title: ECE-Tools and patch update errors Adobe Commerce cloud infrastructure 2.2.x., 2.3.x
-labels: 2.2.x,2.3.x,Magento Commerce Cloud,No such file or directory,composer.json,error message,failed to open stream:,how to,patches,updates to ECE-Tools
+labels: 2.2.x,2.3.x,Magento Commerce Cloud,No such file or directory,composer.json,error message,failed to open stream:,how to,patches,updates to ECE-Tools,Troubleshooting,Adobe Commerce,cloud infrastructure
 ---

-This article provides a solution for the issue where you see error messages including " *failed to open stream:* " or " *No such file or directory",* when trying to deploy updates to ECE-Tools, patches or other changes.
+This article provides a solution for the issue where you see error messages including "*failed to open stream:*" or "*No such file or directory*" when trying to deploy updates to ECE-Tools, patches or other changes.

 ## Affected products and versions

-Magento Commerce Cloud 2.2.x., 2.3.x
+Adobe Commerce on cloud infrastructure 2.2.x., 2.3.x

 ## Issue